Popular

 Perhaps the most intimidating aspect of leadership is knowing that, in addition to playing an important role in a team's success, leaders are held responsible for their team's failures.
 In order to obtain great results from their teams, leaders must be able to consistently motivate their team members.

-As a new manager, the implementation of a positive work environment will not only yield great results from your team members but will help you build confidence in your leadership skills.
+As a new manager, the implementation of a positive work environment will not only yield great results from your team members but will also help you build confidence in your leadership skills.

 To help you excel in your new position, here are five tips that will transform your new job from a daunting uphill battle into an exciting opportunity: